MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 - **Event-driven architecture:** Utilizing events to trigger actions allows for decoupled components and real-time processing, making the system more responsive and adaptable to changing data.

-- **Layered architecture:** Organizing components into layers (presentation, business logic, and data access, for example) promotes separation of concerns and easier maintenance.

 ### RAG pattern and chunking strategies

 The Retrieval-Augmented Generation (RAG) pattern combines generative models with retrieval systems, enabling the model to access external knowledge sources for improved context and accuracy.
 See the [Designing and developing a RAG solution](/azure/architecture/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide) series for in-depth guidance on this pattern.
 There are two RAG approaches: